reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 In this exercise we will introduce different ways how to automate workflows to increase productivity and reproducibility.

 We will be using a simplified dummy dataset to illustrate the principle of what we want to do.
 The task is simple: We want to combine the content of several files into a single file and convert all text in the combined file to lower case.
 The resulting file should be called ``lower.txt``.
 The data for this exercise is in ``additional-data/simple-workflow-example/input``.

-You can copy the ``simple-workflow-example`` directory or work directly there.
+.. admonition:: Exercise

+   Copy the ``simple-workflow-example`` to your home directory and familiarize yourself with the input data.
+If possible try to come up with a solution to the proposed task from above by using bash before reading on.

 Using commandline scripting
 ----------------------------

-The task we have to do is simple and can easily be achieved by using a bash oneliner:
+As you probably figured out yourself, the task we have to do is simple and can easily be achieved by using a bash oneliner:

 .. code-block:: bash

    $ cat input/*.txt | tr [:upper:] [:lower:] > lower.txt

-However we will now try to divide this command into individual steps and then make an automated workflow out of it.
+However we will now try to divide this command into individual steps for the sake of this exercise and then make an automated workflow out of it.

-The command does several things:
+The command iabove does several things:

-1. It gets a list of ``.txt`` files by using the ``*`` expansion.
+1. First, it gets a list of all ``.txt`` files in the ``input`` directory by using the ``*`` expansion.
 2. It shows the content of all the files gather by 1 using ``cat``.
 3. It pipes the output of 2 into ``tr`` which converts the streamed content to lower case.
 4. Finally the result is piped into a file called ``lower.txt``